-Kerri-Anne is undoubtedly one of Australia’s most iconic media personalities and a favourite off Australian television audiences for more than 20 years.
+Kerri-Anne is undoubtedly one of Australia’s most iconic media personalities and a favourite of Australian television audiences for more than 50 years.

-Kerri-Anne has been a silver screen darling since her teenage years, beginning her entertainment career at the tender age of 14, hosting the afternoon children’s program Everybody In for the Nine Network in Brisbane.
+KAK has been a silver screen darling since her teenage years, beginning her entertainment career at the tender age of 14.
+She began by hosting the afternoon children’s program Everybody In for the Nine Network in Brisbane before moving to the Ten Network a couple of years later to The Saturday Show.

 A true ‘triple threat’, Kerri-Anne toured Australia at the age of nineteen as a cabaret singer, then took off on a month-long holiday to Jamaica and New York.
 Her holiday turned into a five year stint in New York, working various jobs within the entertainment industry.

-Returning to Australia in 1981, Kerri-Anne was immediately snapped up by the Ten Network, landing her career changing job as co-host of Good Morning Australia.
-A loyal character happy to give up her sleep-in’s, Kerri-Anne dedicating her effervescent personality to the show for over a decade, working closely with Gordon Elliott, Tim Webster, Terry Willesee and Mike Gibson.
+Returning to Australia in 1981 at age 28, Kerri-Anne was immediately snapped back up by the Ten Network, landing her career changing job as co-host of Good Morning Australia.
+A loyal character happy to give up her sleep-in’s, Kerri-Anne dedicated her effervescent personality to the show for over a decade.

-During times when radio was very much a man’s game, Kerri-Anne stepped in as a “fill-in” at 2UE in Sydney and then in 1994 took over the breakfast shift at 2CH where she was also Chief Executive Officer of the station.
+During times when radio was very much a man’s game, Kerri-Anne stepped up as a “fill-in” at 2UE in Sydney and then took over the breakfast shift at 2CH in 1994, where she also became Chief Executive Officer of the station.

-It was not long before the television executives came calling again and in mid 1995 Kerri-Anne returned to the Ten Network to host and co-produce Monday to Friday with Kerri-Anne, until December when she was approached for the role as host of the Nine Network’s cornerstone of lunchtime entertainment, Midday In February 1996, Kerri-Anne commenced her new role as host of Midday with Kerri-Anne for the Nine Network, fulfilling a long-term ambition to work on the show, and immediately returning the program to its former glory as the most-watched daytime program on Australian television.
-Due to the enormous success of Midday with Kerri-Anne, she was nominated for the Gold Logie the following year.
+It was not long before the television executives came calling again and in mid 1995 Kerri-Anne returned to the Ten Network to host and co-produce Monday to Friday with Kerri-Anne.
+The following year Kerri-Anne commenced her new role as host of Midday with Kerri-Anne for the Nine Network, fulfilling a long-term ambition to work on the show, and shortly after became the most-watched daytime program on Australian television.
+Due to the enormous success of the show, she was nominated for the Gold Logie the following year.

 In 1999 Kerri-Anne joined What’s Cooking and returned to the Nine Network to host Mornings with Kerri-Anne in October 2002 where she remained until November 2011.